Neerajkumar555/Locaf/README.md

 Simply clone the branch to get a working copy of our code.
 This project can only be run locally, but is connected online through Google firebase.

 ## Credits ##
-- Our COMP1800 professor Carly Orr for her guidance and advice throughout the process
+- Our COMP1800 professor Carly Orr for her guidance and advice throughout the process.
+- Our peers in COMP1800 Set D for their feedback and ideas.